Skip to main content

 Campus Buddies

-The University of Bath runs a Campus Buddy scheme for new students who have disclosed Asperger syndrome, an Autism Spectrum Condition, Social Anxiety or Social Phobia.
-This service provides informal support with the social and practical aspects of student life during the first Semester at University.
-For example, navigation around campus and town, joining clubs and societies, etc.
+The University of Bath runs a Campus Buddy Scheme for new students who are autistic or have a social anxiety.
+This service provides informal support with the social and practical aspects of student life during the first and second semester at university.
+For example, navigation around campus and town, joining clubs and societies etc.

 What is a Campus Buddy?

-A Campus Buddy is paired with a new student with similar interests/hobbies and provides them with up to five hours support during Welcome and then up to one hour per week for the rest of Semester One.
+A Campus Buddy is paired with a new student studying the same or a similar course.
+They provide them with up to five hours support during Welcome Week and then up to one hour per week for the rest of Semester 1.
+Students may have the option to continue receiving occasional support during Semester 2 if needed.

 Students who have had a Campus Buddy have said: